Bahá’í World/Volume 26/Mount Carmel Projects, Progress 97-98

 rays of the sun and to prevent fading of the library's books and furnishings.

-identified.
-Now that the work on the interior of the Centre for the Study of the Texts has reached such an advanced stage, the time when the excavated site appeared like a gaping crater in the heart of Mount Carmel seems like the distant past; the building has finally assumed the character of “the seat of an institution of Bahá’í scholars.”2
+Arrangements for the relocation of the offices and the occupation of the building are underway.
+Interior millwork is well advanced and many of the office spaces have been fitted with built-in cabinets.
+Office furniture has been ordered and sources for the final ornamentation of the building are being identified.
+Now that the work on the interior of the Centre for the Study of the Texts has reached such an advanced stage, the time when the excavated site appeared like a gaping crater in the heart of Mount Carmel seems like the distant past; the building has finally assumed the character of "the seat of an institution of Bahá’í scholars."2

 An extension to the International Bahá’í Archives has been constructed "to provide accommodation for the central office of

-2. The Universal House of Justice, letter to the Bahá’ís Of the world, 31 August 1987 (unpublished).
+2. The Universal House of Justice, letter to the Bahá’ís of the world, 31 August 1987 (unpublished).

 [Page 85]

-the ever-growing Archives at the World Centre.”3 A significant part of this structure comprises a strong room and adjacent cold room that will serve as conservation areas for both the original Bahá’í sacred writings and artifacts associated with the Founders of the Bahá’í Faith.
-These rooms have been equipped to serve as a safe, stable conservation environment, complete with state-ofthe-art mechanical and electrical systems, marble flooring, and customized steel shelving and hanging panel systems.
-The sixmonth process of purging the strong room and the cold room from impurities left by glue and paint products will begin shortly with
+the ever-growing Archives at the World Centre."³ A significant part of this structure comprises a strong room and adjacent cold room that will serve as conservation areas for both the original Bahá’í sacred writings and artifacts associated with the Founders of the Bahá’í Faith.
+These rooms have been equipped to serve as a safe, stable conservation environment, complete with state-of-the-art mechanical and electrical systems, marble flooring, and customized steel shelving and hanging panel systems.
+The six-month process of purging the strong room and the cold room from impurities left by glue and paint products will begin shortly with the activation of the air-conditioning system.

 The International Teaching Centre[edit]